This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 - Too much data, not enough insight

-- No connection between metrics and actual business outcomes
+- No connection between the metrics and actual business outcomes

 - Reports that informed but didn’t guide action